raghuveer-sid/Behavioural_Architecture/README.md

 **normal** : In normal state the robot just roams arround untill it receives a command to play or it goes to sleep again **play** : In play state the robot receive a command from a preson and goes there

+* process_image : This is to recognise the ball.

+Along with those files a zip file named doc is present.which contains the documentation from Doxygen.General folder could not be uploaded since it had too many files.

 ## State diagram
 ![SD](https://user-images.githubusercontent.com/62798224/99132134-7c821280-2615-11eb-97a4-5b45a627cf05.png)